- Solar advice hub

 Do solar panel inverters make any noise?

-An inverter will typically hum at a maximum of 30 decibels (dB), meaning it'll be, at most, as loud as a mostly silent library.
+An inverter will typically hum at a maximum of 30 decibels (dB), meaning at its worst, it'll be as loud as nearby whispering.
+Imagine a practically silent library, and you’ll be in the right ballpark.

 Some older models may be louder, but are unlikely to emit any noise over 45dB, which is roughly as noisy as a quiet household room.